The theme for this year’s Mental health awareness week is ‘Loneliness’.

 Do you ever feel lonely?
 If so, what to do to address it?

 Jolene King is Principal Consultant of 246 King Consulting (https://246king.com).
-She is a trained Occupational Psychologist, experienced Human Resources professional, qualified Mental Health First Aider, a mental health advocate and is trained in mental health conditions and exercise, health and nutrition.
+She is a trained Occupational Psychologist, experienced Human Resources professional, qualified Mental Health First Aider, a mental health specialist and advocate and is trained in mental health conditions and exercise, health and nutrition.
 She can be reached at email@example.com.